top of page

 Let’s be clear, sales and business are performance games.
 But before you form an opinion about someone's talents or reorganize because of their successes and failures, you should consider the possibilities; and how you can contribute to the success of others.

-Instead of simply cutting the bottom performers, you can use analytics to figure out if someone has a super-difficult set of accounts.
+Instead of simply cutting the bottom performers, you can use sales math to figure out if someone has a super-difficult set of accounts.
 That would tell you if they are unlucky or untalented.
 And, if you used analytics to understand (before a deal is lost); you could help your salespeople by providing more resources or better opportunities.
 Isn't that your job?

 bottom of page